 Conclusion

 Now that you have a clearer understanding of whether halogens are electron withdrawing or donating, consider diving deeper into related topics such as inductive and resonance effects.
 Explore specific examples of halogenated compounds and their applications in various fields.
 Do you want to test your understanding?
-Try solving practice problems that involve predicting the impact of halogens on molecular properties.
+Worth adding: try solving practice problems that involve predicting the impact of halogens on molecular properties.
 Share your insights and questions in the comments below and let's continue the discussion!